menu

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the Empire neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 96.6% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Empire neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Empire neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Empire neighborhood has more Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.6% of this neighborhood's residents have Portuguese ancestry.